The Heuristic Function of Duality

 \centerline{{ \bf The Heuristic Function of Duality}}

 1cm

-5.5truecm
+7truecm

 I conceptualise the role of dualities in quantum gravity, in terms of their functions for theory construction.
 I distinguish between two functions of duality in physical practice: namely, discovering and describing `equivalent physics', vs.~suggesting `new physics'.
 I dub these the `theoretical' vs.~the `heuristic' functions of dualities.
 The distinction seems to have gone largely unnoticed in the philosophical literature: and it exists both for dualities, and for the more general relation of theoretical equivalence.
 The paper develops the heuristic function of dualities: illustrating how they can be used, if one has any luck, to find and formulate {\it new theories}.
 I also point to the different physical commitments about the theories in question that underlie these two functions.
 I show how a recently developed schema for dualities articulates the differences between the two functions.\\ \\